kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 ## Dynamic Reclaim

 It's a mechanism allowing a currently Admitted workload to release a part of it's Quota Reservation that is no longer needed.

-This is done via the `ReclaimablePods` status field, which should enumerate the number of pods for which the Quota Reservation is no longer needed.
+Job integrations communicate this information by setting the `reclaimablePods` status field, enumerating the number of pods per podset for which the Quota Reservation is no longer needed.

 ```yaml

 status: